 Rez Kabir holds a Ph.D. degree in Finance and Master degrees in Economics and Business Administration.
 He has wide-ranging experience in international education and research.
-His interests are on corporate finance, corporate governance, capital market research, financial market regulation and investments.
+His main academic interests are on corporate finance, corporate governance, capital market research and investments.

 Prof. Kabir has taught undergraduate and graduate courses on corporate finance / financial management at universities in Antwerp, Beijing, Liege, Maastricht, New York, Stirling and Tilburg.
-His research is primarily multi-disciplinary, empirical and policy-oriented, and spans a wide variety of issues on corporate financing, corporate restructuring, executive pay, ownership structure, financial market regulation, business groups, stock market crash, etc. Articles written by him have appeared in national and international books and many peer reviewed journals like Journal of Banking & Finance, Journal of Corporate Finance, Journal of Business, Finance & Accounting, Strategic Management Journal, Journal of Business Research, European Economic Review, Journal of Economics & Business, Journal of Multinational Financial Management and Applied Financial Economics.
+His research is primarily multi-disciplinary, empirical and policy-oriented, and spans a wide variety of issues.
+Articles written by him have appeared in national and international books and peer reviewed journals like Journal of Banking & Finance, Journal of Corporate Finance, Journal of Business, Finance & Accounting, Strategic Management Journal, Journal of Business Research, European Economic Review, Journal of Economics & Business, Journal of Multinational Financial Management and Applied Financial Economics.

 Prof. Kabir has supervised several PhD and a large number of MSc research students.
 Three full-time PhD researchers are now currently under his supervision.
 He has presented papers at numerous scientific conferences world-wide.
 He has also worked on a number of research projects funded by governmental and private agencies.

 “Compensation consultants and CEO pay”, Research in International Businance and Finance, forthcoming. (with M. Minhat).

 “Executive compensation and the cost of debt”, Journal of Banking and Finance, Vol. 27, 2013, 2893-2907. (with H. Li and Y. Veld-Merkoulova).